bchretien/colorcuda-memcheck/README.md

 colorcuda-memcheck
 ==================

 Colorize the output of cuda-memcheck, NVIDIA's CUDA memory checking tool.
-Warning and error message color codes are added to tty terminal output.
+Error message color codes are added to tty terminal output.
+More detailed error messages are also provided.